ucsd-cse12-f22/ucsd-cse12-f22.github.io/syllabus.md

 that we will not adjust the scale to make it harder to get a better grade.
 We will not adjust the scale for individual students.

-<h3>Problem Sessions – Lecture</h3>
+<h3>Problem Sessions – Lectures</h3>

-Most lecture content will be presented asynchronously through videos and readings.
-These will come with associated weekly quizzes that are due Monday at 10pm.
-The quizzes are required work to demonstrate your consistent engagement with the material and can be turned in late for full credit by the end of the quarter.
+Most course content will be presented asynchronously through videos and readings, with associated interactive activities which should be completed before lecture.

-In our originally-scheduled lecture time, we will have an opportunity for live questions, clarifications, and some prompts for you to work on beyond the assigned reading and videos.
-Attendance is encouraged but not required.
+Lectures will involve problem solving with your classmates along with an opportunity to ask quesitons about the material.
+Participation is not required at problem-solving sections, but it is highly encouraged.

-Recordings of relevant classwide discussions will be posted after the meetings, though the selected videos/reading for the given day are the official “lecture” for that day.
+It is very important that students watch all pre-leture videos and go through the Stepilk readings as this is the primary way to learn the CSE 12 material.

 **In-person lectures** will be led during the normally-scheduled lecture times in the normally-scheduled room, led by the instructor.
 These sessions will be